Borders Green Energy

 Nibe ground source heat pump - click image to expand

 Ground source heat pumps take energy from the ground via horizontal collector pipes laid in trenches, or via boreholes.
 Boreholes are more expensive, but they can be installed almost anywhere, subject to ground conditions.
-The efficiency of GSHP is marginally better than air source because the ground temperature at 1 metre depth remains relatively stable at around 10 deg C all year.
+The efficiency of GSHP is only marginally better than air source because the ground temperature at 1 metre depth remains relatively stable at around 10 deg C all year.

 All installation photographs on this web site are our own work, and are copyright.